rsalesc/robox.io/docs/setters/cheatsheet.md

     outcome: WRONG_ANSWER
 ```

-You can see the list of possible expected outcomes [here][robox.box.schema.ExpectedOutcome].
+You can see the list of possible expected outcomes [here][rbx.box.schema.ExpectedOutcome].

 ### Add testcases